ssbc/dev.scuttlebutt.nz/docs/rust/sunrise-choir.md

 ### Verification

-A valid signature isn't the only constraint that SSB messages have to meet.
 The [ssb-verify-signatures](https://github.com/sunrise-choir/ssb-verify-signatures) crate allows us to verify the signature of an entire SSB message.
 It also allows the verification of multiple messages in parallel.

 Let's first attempt to verify a message we know to be invalid.
 This message contains a `key` field and nothing else.